Debelxd/live2d-widget/readme.md

 ## How to use

-You can use `jsdelivr` and `npm` mirror nodes to introduce relevant files to your website, and determine the position of your billboard girl and the model material switching method based on the imported files.
+You can use `jsdelivr` mirror nodes to introduce relevant files to your website, and determine the position of your billboard girl and the model material switching method based on the imported files.

 1.Use `jsdelivr` to import.